About your personal and extended radiation care team at Astera Radiation Oncology.

 Medical Physicist – A vital part of your treatment planning.

 Vital to your Extended Care Team are our specialists in the measurement and delivery of radiation: medical physicists.
-At Princeton Radiation Oncology, all medical physicists are board-certified by the American Board of Radiology or American Board of Medical Physics.
+At Astera Radiation Oncology, all medical physicists are board-certified by the American Board of Radiology or American Board of Medical Physics.
 They’re responsible for the overall safety and accuracy of the treatment machines as well as for the treatment-planning computers used to determine the beam arrangements for your treatment.

 The medical physicists may be asked to assist the radiation oncologist with additional calculations, measurements or design of special treatment aids.
 The medical physicist also checks your initial treatment plan and treatment machine and monitors unit calculations.
 The physicist provides a weekly quality assurance check while you’re being treated to make sure the treatment is delivered accurately.